ChiaraCati/FlooData/README.md

 | **D8**         |     6131986     |     1773353     |    71.1%     |
 | **D9**         |     31920     |     3     |    99.9%     |

-\* Datasets were merged and sampled down as ReNDiS geographical data relies on Luoghi's.
-The resulting merged dataframes  we use as starting point for data mash up, were also used for analysis, as the original df it contained more than a million entries.
-Values here represent the sum and mean of the merged datasets
+<sup><sub>\* Datasets were merged and sampled down as ReNDiS geographical data relies on Luoghi's.
+The data frames we used for mash-up were also used as analysis samples of the over one million original entries.
+Values here represent the sum and mean of the merged datasets.</sub></sup>

 ## ⚖️ Legal analysis
 Legal analysis is required to ensure the long-term viability of the data generation and dissemination process, as well as to produce a balanced service that is in accordance with the public function and individual rights.
 As a result, the legal analysis of the sources seeks to assess these precarious balances, emphasising use restrictions, objectives of competence, right determination, and licence conditions.